 Nowadays walkers have re-discovered the route to Finisterre and Muxia.
 Some people have never done the classic Camino.
 Some pilgrims need time to think about their Camino journey.
 Other pilgrims just can’t stop walking and yet others return years after their pilgrimage, wanting to complete their experience by walking from Santiago to the coast.

 After Santiago the feeling of the trail changes.
 There are fewer pilgrims, less infrastructure, smaller villages.
-And with Santiago de Compostela behind instead of ahead, perhaps pilgrims walk not focused on reaching the big destination, but on the joy of walking.
-If that might be you, come join us to walk Santiago to the Sea. ;
+And with Santiago de Compostela behind instead of ahead, pilgrims walk not focused on reaching the big destination, but on the joy of walking.
+If that might be you, come join us to walk Santiago to the Sea!
+This trip can also serve as an extension of our traditional Camino de Santiago trip.

 Not included: Travel to and from Santiago, guide gratuities, beverages, lunches and travel insurance.
 Some lunches will be at cafes where you can order an empanada/sandwich, other lunches may be picnics purchased at the hotels or with food from stores.